-You'll get to witness authentic battle re-enactments, join the ranks as a young warrior and stroll through the Saxon living history display.
+You'll get to witness authentic battle re-enactments, join the ranks as a little warrior and stroll through the Saxon living history display.

 Alfred would later be known as Alfred the Great, after defeating the Vikings and laying the foundations of a united England.